Druski

 Drew Desbordes (born September 12, 1994), known professionally as Druski, is an American comedian, actor, and influencer.
-He is known for his sketch comedy, Coulda Been Records, and collaborations with various musicians in their music videos, including Jack Harlow, Drake, Lil Yachty, and others.
+He is known for his sketch comedy, Coulda Been Records, and collaborations with various musicians in their music videos, including Drake, Lil Yachty, Jack Harlow, and others.

 Early life and education

-Drew Desbordes was born on September 12, 1994, in Columbia, Maryland, to Cheryl Desbordes, a worker at the Department of State, and David McLain Desbordes, a commercial pilot who previously served in the United States Air Force as a captain and in the National Guard as a Major.
+Drew Desbordes was born on September 12, 1994, in Columbia, Maryland, to Cheryl Desbordes, a worker at the Department of State, and David McLain Desbordes, a commercial pilot who previously served in the United States Air Force as a captain and in the National Guard as a major.

 Desbordes' interest in comedy began after entertaining family members.
 His family introduced him to the genre as a child, as his parents watched popular comedians on television, such as Cedric the Entertainer and Dave Chappelle.

-Desbordes graduated high school early.
+Desbordes graduated from South Gwinnett High School.
 He then attended Georgia Gwinnett College before transferring to Georgia Southern University.
-In interviews, Druski discusses experiencing depression while in college, leading him to stop attending classes, and instead watch YouTube videos.
+In interviews, Druski discusses experiencing depression while in college, leading him to stop attending classes, and instead watching YouTube videos.
 He cites Steve Harvey and Gary Vaynerchuk as influences during this time.
 He dropped out of college after two semesters.
 Originally a sports analytics major hoping to become a sportscaster, he later turned to comedy after encouragement from his classmates.